Blog

 7. Portainer

-The Strategy: If Rancher is a battleship, Portainer is a speedboat.
-It is a lightweight container that gives you a UI for Docker and K8s.
+If Rancher is a heavy, slow-moving battleship, Portainer is a speedboat.
+It is an extremely lightweight container that gives you a clean visual UI for Docker and Kubernetes.

 Pros: